 The Mountain Everest Max is a highly customizable keyboard.
-It's a modular keyboard that comes with a detachable media dock and numpad, so you can place them on either side of the keyboard or remove them entirely.
+It's a modular keyboard that comes with a detachable media dock and Numpad, so you can place them on either side of the keyboard or remove them entirely.
 There are a few variants, and the Everest Max version comes with these accessories, including a wrist rest.
 If you don't want them, you can also buy the Everest Core version that's just the TKL board, and there's even a barebones variant if you want to use your own switches and keycaps.
 When you purchase it, you get the option of choosing between different Cherry MX switches, and it's also hot-swappable, so you can use whichever compatible three-pin switch you prefer.
-As for customizing the setting, the Mountain Base Camp software is easy-to-use for reprogramming the keys, but unfortunately, it doesn't work on macOS or Linux.
+As for customizing the settings, the Mountain Base Camp software is easy-to-use for reprogramming the keys, but unfortunately, it doesn't work on macOS or Linux.

 The Mountain Everest Max is excellent for gaming.
 All its keys are macro-programmable, and the dedicated software is easy-to-use, but it's only available on Windows.
 The keyboard is available with different Cherry MX switches, so you can get the ones you prefer, and it's hot-swappable.
 It's also customizable, as you can remove the Numpad if you want some extra space on your desk.
 Its latency is low enough for most competitive gamers, but it's still a bit higher than other gaming keyboards.